monsoonmaelstrom/book2/book2.md

 “And?”

 I shrug.
 “I have trust issues.
 I find it hard to trust Peter just because you think I should when you can’t or won’t give me any good reason to,” I answer honestly.
-“But I told him I’ll stop with the snide remarks if stops acting like I’m going to bite him every time I walk into a room.”
+“But I told him I’ll stop with the snide remarks if he stops acting like I’m going to bite him every time I walk into a room.”

 Liam sighs.
 “You’re not making this easy.”